-If you’re the kind of couple who runs a mile at the idea of a beach holiday, we think you’ll love road tripping in South Africa.
-This is the place for serious adventure – hiking, biking, elephant-spotting, no-two-days-the-same kind of honeymoon.
+If you’re the kind of couple who runs a mile at the idea of a beach holiday, we think you’ll love road tripping in Argentina.
+This is the place for serious adventure – hiking, riding, wine-tasting, no-two-days-the-same kind of honeymoon.

 Thailand’s tropical islands and white-sand beaches are the stuff of desert island dreams.
 If you fancy the full Robinson Crusoe experience, try south Thailand early in the year.
 The weather varies hugely across the country, but for beach weather, you’ll want to avoid April to October on the west coast; September to December on the east.

 If your feet get itchy after a few days on a sun lounger, never fear – there’s more to Thailand than the sandy stuff.
 We offer community-based experiences that properly introduce you to the communities you’re visiting, for a more meaningful Thailand experience.
 You can even choose a homestay with a local family, to learn all about Thai village life and traditions.
 Or if you’re more interested in wildlife, spending some time at the Kui Buri National Park, with a chance to meet elephants and monkeys!